-Pre-surgery checklists ensure that any extra risks your pet has, such as medication allergies, heart disease or fearful behavior, are taken into account when we plan your pet’s procedure.
+Pre-surgery checklists ensure that any extra risks your pet has, such as medication allergies, heart disease, or fearful behavior, are taken into account when we plan your pet’s procedure.
 We make special accommodations for timid or fear-aggressive pets.
 We score every procedure for anesthetic risk and pain, so the most appropriate pain and anesthetic medications and monitoring devices are used.

 Emergency drug dosage charts are printed for every procedure so we are prepared if something goes wrong.
 Blood and ECG screening prior to anesthesia ensure we are aware of any possible health problems beforehand.

-Pain management is best begun prior to surgery, to preempt pain before it happens.
-This reduces the amount of pain experienced by the pet both during and after surgery.
-Laser surgery reduces pain, bleeding and swelling, and is recommended for many procedures, including spay, neuter and declaw surgery.
+Our animal hospital offers a variety of surgical treatments based on your pet’s needs.
+Laser surgery reduces pain, bleeding and swelling, and is recommended for many procedures, including spay, neuter, and declaw surgery.
 Therapy cold laser treatment after surgery also reduces pain and swelling.
 We use local anesthesia in addition to general anesthesia whenever possible.
 Even a week after surgery an incision is more comfortable if a local nerve block was used.

-We monitor patients closely under anesthesia, including heart and respiratory rate, heart rhythm, blood pressure, blood oxygen level and temperature.
-We keep monitoring after the patient is in recovery, until we are sure that the blood pressure, temperature and other vital signs are normal and stable.
+We monitor patients closely under anesthesia, including heart and respiratory rate, heart rhythm, blood pressure, blood oxygen level, and temperature.
+We keep monitoring after the patient is in recovery until we are sure that the blood pressure, temperature, and other vital signs are normal and stable.
 We keep patients warm and comfortable after surgery, too.

 Our veterinarians are experienced and careful surgeons.
-Even so, some surgeries should be done by a board certified surgery specialist.
+Even so, some surgeries should be done by a board-certified surgery specialist.
 We can provide this level of care with a mobile surgeon who performs advanced orthopedic surgeries for us here at Best Friends, or via referral to the surgeons at Lakeshore Veterinary Specialists.